 - sender

-All the backends need to know about the secret to validate the incoming JWT.
-Rather than creating handwritten
+All backends need to know the secret to validate incoming JWTs.
+Rather than creating manual

-secrets in all the four namespaces that can run out of sync can run out of sync while rolling the secret (that you
+secrets in all four namespaces that can fall out of sync when rotating the secret (which you

 To sync the secret into namespaces add a label to the namespace the secret has to sync in: